AviatrixSystems/Docs/HowTos/UserSSL_VPN_Okta_SAML_Config.rst

 Create a VPN User
 #################

 #.
-Login to the Aviatrix Controller
+Log in to the Aviatrix Controller.
 #.
-Click `OpenVPN®` in the left navigation menu
+Select OpenVPN® > VPN Users on the left sidebar.
 #.
-Select `VPN Users`
+Click **+ Add New**.
 #.
-Click `+ Add New`
+Select the **VPC ID** and **LB/Gateway Name** for your SAML Gateway.
 #.
-Select the `VPC ID` and `LB/Gateway Name` for your SAML Gateway
+Enter a name in the User Name field.
 #.
-Enter a name in the `User Name` field
-#.
-Enter any valid email address in the `User Email` field (this is where the cert file will be sent).
+Enter any valid email address in the User Email field (this is where the cert file will be sent).
 Alternatively, you can download the cert if you do not enter an email address.
 #.
-Select the `SAML Endpoint`
+Select the **SAML Endpoint**.
 #.
-Click `OK`
+Click **OK**.

 .. _validate_entire_process:

 Validate
 ########

 #.
-Login to the Aviatrix Controller
+Log in to the Aviatrix Controller.
 #.
-Click `OpenVPN®` in the left navigation menu
+Click OpenVPN® > VPN Users on the left sidebar.
 #.
-Select `VPN Users`
+Download the configuration for your test user created in the previous step.
 #.
-Download the configuration for your test user created in the previous step
+Open the Aviatrix VPN Client application.
 #.
-Open the Aviatrix VPN Client application
+Click **Load Conf** and select the file downloaded.
 #.
-Click `Load Conf` and select the file downloaded
-#.
-Click `Connect`
+Click **Connect**.

 .. note::

    SAML VPN supports shared certificates.
-You can share the certificate among VPN users or create more VPN users
+You can share the certificate among VPN users or create more VPN users.

-Configure Okta for Multi Factor Authentication (OPTIONAL)
+Configuring Okta for Multi Factor Authentication (Optional)
 ########################################################

 Once you have successfully configured Okta IDP with Aviatrix SP, you can configure Okta for Multi Factor Authentication.

 Please read this `article <https://support.okta.com/help/Documentation/Knowledge_Article/Multifactor-Authentication-1320134400>`__ from Okta on Multifactor setup.

-See this `article <https://support.okta.com/help/Documentation/Knowledge_Article/Configuring-Duo-Security-734413457>`__ if you're interested in using DUO in particular.
+See this `article <https://support.okta.com/help/Documentation/Knowledge_Article/Configuring-Duo-Security-734413457>`__ if you're interested in using Duo in particular.

 OpenVPN is a registered trademark of OpenVPN Inc.